safderareepattamannil/colorcoder/_data/blog/2021-02-09-build-a-hacker-news-clone-in-react-part-1-introduction-to-the-world-of-react.md

 I will be including all the source code on GitHub in case you get stuck anywhere.
 The source code will be split up by individual branches per tutorial.
 When I first started I always found that I was getting stuck in tutorials because I would miss one word then my whole application would stop running.
 This should help you have a reference to make sure you are on the right track.

-This series will cover the following React topics in-depth and few other topics a swell.
+This series will cover the following React topics:

 1. Create-React-App
 2. JSX
-3. Functional Components vs Class based Components (although we will be focusing on Functional in this tutorial series)
+3. Functional Components vs Class-based Components (although we will be focusing on Functional in this tutorial series)
 4. Props
 5. State handling with useState
 6. useEffect